The Mary Towneley Loop

 providing splendid views towards Burnley.

-finally, the ride takes you up over Deerplay Moor and the descent
+Finally, the ride takes you up over Deerplay Moor and the descent

 back into Waterfoot.

-I started the ride here, in Waterfoot.
+in Waterfoot.
 Its a small town hidden in the Rossendale valley.

-There's accomodation, safe parking, shops and pubs.
+There's accommodation, safe parking, shops and pubs.

 Its also the starting place for the